 - Witch hazel: A refreshing astringent that is cooling, witch hazel is usually used as an infusion or herbal water (also known as hydrosol) to cleanse, tone, and refresh the skin.
 It is rich in antioxidants phenol and tannin, which can calm inflamed skin conditions and soothe irritation, roughness, and soreness; it is also used to wash wounds and heal bruises and sores.

 - Lavender essential oil and water: The oil has a sweet, calming fragrance and is the most versatile and widely used of all the essential oils.
 Its regenerative effect on the skin stimulates the growth of healthy new cells, promotes rapid healing, and helps to prevent scarring.
-The essential oil and the floral water have soothing and balancing properties when used on burns, wounds bites, and inflammatory skin conditions.
+The essential oil

 - Aloe vera: This gel can be found in hundreds of beauty products.
 It is a cooling remedy for burns, helps repair and heal wounds, and has a soothing effect on skin conditions such as eczema and psoriasis.
 Aloe is most effective if minimally processed.
 If you cannot source it fresh, direct from the leaves, look for 100% aloe juice products and pure gels, not extracts from the macerated leaves.